spatialos/gdk-for-unity/docs/content/ecs/component-generation.md

   * the public property `uint ComponentId` to read the component ID of this component as defined in [schemalang](https://docs.improbable.io/reference/latest/shared/glossary#schemalang).

-Additionally, for each field defined in your schema file, the generated C# struct creates:
+Additionally, for each field defined in your schema file, the generated C# struct contains:

   * a public field corresponding to the field defined in schemalang.

+If there are any fields defined in your schema file, the generated C# struct contains:

+  * a public constructor with one parameter per field

+This struct also has the [`[System.Serializable]` attribute](https://docs.unity3d.com/ScriptReference/Serializable.html).

 ### Component